- What do the colors mean?

 - How can I improve my county's grade?

 Drive less.
 Use less electricity.
 Don't burn wood or trash.
 Support measures in your community that can cut air pollution.
 Tell your local and state officials to take steps to clean up air pollution.
-Send a message to Congress to tell them we need them to support cleaner, healthier air.
+Send a message to the U.S. Environmental Protection Agency to tell them we need stronger limits on ozone and particle pollution.